 In training a child in elementary school with the class of one teacher involved.
 In the list of subjects for children of this age is necessarily present mathematics, ethics, Korean, basis of social and natural sciences, as well as drawing and music.
 In addition to this the teacher must be sure in order to convey to students the knowledge that will help children to solve various problems, children are taught the traditions and culture of the country, as they laid the basic principles of life, based on the actual production examples.

-In junior high school, where the children go on reaching 12 years, they are subject to more stringent requirements.
-Thus, the class schedule is designed for students 14 hours a day for 5 days a week, and the total number of training hours annually reaches thousands.
-The number of students in one class may increase to 35 people.
-The transition to the next grade in schools in South Korea is based solely on the age of the students, so no exams here.
-Admission tests await students only when they reach the 15 years, when they will need to enroll in school senior middle managers.
-Instead exams assess teacher performance every teenager in individual subjects, his extracurricular activities, attendance, special achievements, and moral development.
-All these data are not used to the time when a teenager decides about his future education.
+In a junior high school, where children move on reaching the age of 12, they face more serious demands.
+So, the schedule of schoolchildren's activities is calculated for 14 hours per day for 5 days a week, and the total number of teaching hours annually reaches a thousand.
+In this case, the number of students in one class can increase to 35 people.
+The transition to the next grade in South Korean schools is based solely on the age of the students, so there are no exams here.
+Entrance examinations are waiting for schoolchildren only when they reach 15 years, when they will need to enter the schools of senior middle management.
+Instead of exams, teachers assess the performance of each adolescent in individual subjects, his extracurricular work, attendance, special achievements, as well as moral development.
+All these data are not used until the moment when the teenager decides on his further education.

 In South Korea, the teaching profession is honorable enough that primarily determined by the stability of work, good working conditions and high earnings.
 For example, the national average salary of a teacher is to 41 thousand euros a year, but due to the incentives that amount could increase to 62 thousand euros.
 For positions in the teacher candidate must place has a bachelor's degree, as well as enter into 5% top graduates of the university.